xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 (by default, guicey creates untargetted bindings for all extensions: `bind(Extension.class)`).

 !!! tip
-    One extension may be found by classpath scan and declared manually in binding, but it would still be considered as single registration (with existing binding).
+    An extension may be found three ways: by classpath scan, explicit extension declaration on the GuiceBundle, and by declaring a binding in a guice module.
+Even if all three were used, the extension would only be registered once.

 ## Recognized Extensions